Muslehud77/SwiftRental-Client/README.md

 # SwiftRental

-SwiftRental is a feature-rich car rental platform, providing users with a seamless experience for booking vehicles.
-This frontend project is built with modern web technologies, including TypeScript, React, Redux, and integrates payment gateways such as Stripe and Aamarpay.
+SwiftRental is an advanced car rental platform designed to offer users a seamless experience for booking vehicles.
+The platform supports role-based access, allowing admins to manage cars, approve bookings, and oversee trips, while users can browse and rent cars with ease.
+Integrated with secure payment gateways like Stripe and Aamarpay, it ensures smooth transactions.
+Additionally, the platform utilizes Google Maps for location tracking and features modern UI/UX with animations powered by Framer Motion and GSAP.
+SwiftRental is built using React, Redux, and TypeScript for a robust and scalable frontend.

 ## Table of Contents
 - [Technologies Used](#technologies-used)